antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 "LLM::Functions" establishes a (functional programming) connection between Raku's capabilities and the vast potential of LLMs.
 I would like to upgrade that promising pairing into a fusion of sorts, something that would called to be a "dynamic duo."

-In order to facilitate that we have to have:
+To enhance the pairing of Raku with LLMs, it's *also* essential to have:
 - LLM prompt repository with many well documented prompts; see [WRIr1]
 - Ready to use "power" tokens like `<local-number>`, [MS1]